nonsook/Riverside-Hospital/README.md

 ## Process
 I took note of all the possible primary keys which are usually IDs like Transaction ID, Doctor ID, Patient ID, Procedure ID, and Location ID.
 Then I restructured the data by grouping them accordingly into different dimension tables with their primary keys.
 Created the Fact table with the foreign keys, and established connections/cardinality with the dimension tables.
+Additionally, I created a calender date dimension table to support time-based analysis and reporting.
 The end product was a well structured and optimized star schema data model.

 ## Star Schema Model